 By 1894, the impracticality of the district school concept was recognized, and centralization of the district schools was implemented with the formation of a nine-member Board of Education mandating the use of the same calendar, textbooks, supplies, and uniform hiring practices throughout the township.
 Within a few years, additional classroom space was needed in the Kenvil and Succasunna district schools, prompting the construction of the "Grey Building" by the Board of Education on North Hillside Avenue in Succasunna.

 The cornerstone for the Grey Building was laid in 1903, with the first classes held in September of 1904.
-Grades 1 to 8 occupied the first floor with their own principal, and high school classes 9 to 12 were conducted on the upper story with their own principal whose responsibilities included supervision of the district schools that remained in operation.
-With the establishment of the Grey Building, the Chestnut Hill School was closed with those who had completed ninth grade transferred to the Grey, becoming its first graduating class in 1907.
+Grades 1 to 8 occupied the first floor with their own Principal, and high school classes 9 to 12 were conducted on the upper story with their own Principal, whose responsibilities included supervision of the district schools that remained in operation.
+With the establishment of the Grey Building, the Chestnut Hill School was closed, with those who had completed ninth-grade transferred to the Grey Building, becoming its first graduating class in 1907.
 Of the six to graduate, two females and three males went on to college, with two becoming educators, two osteopathic doctors, and one a railroad telegrapher.
 The year 1903 marks the official founding of "Roxbury High School."
-It would be 58 years before a grades 9 to 12 only high school building would be constructed, nonetheless, the high school flourished.
+It would be 58 years before a grade 9 to 12 only high school building would be constructed.
+Nonetheless, the high school flourished.